-a.
-Once boated, crews should proceed towards the start in the Access lane with their bows pointing towards the Start end of the lake and be ready to act upon any instructions given from the Marshals, Starter or Race Umpire.

-b.
-Crews that are stationary within the access lane must be vigilant and not allow their boat or blades to encroach on the racing lanes.

-c.
-When called onto the start, crews should proceed diagonally across the course in lane order, taking extra care when turning and backing onto the stakeboats.
+- 1) Once boated, crews should proceed towards the start in the access lane with their bows pointing towards the start end of the lake and be ready to act upon any instructions given from the Marshals, Starter or Race Umpire. - 2) Crews stationary within the access lane must be vigilant and not allow their boat or blades to encroach on the racing lanes. - 3) When called onto the start, crews should proceed diagonally across the course in lane order, taking extra care when turning and backing onto the stake-boats.